Kelly Liken

 Kelly Liken is an American chef and restaurant owner.
-She has appeared as a contestant on the television shows Top Chef, and Iron Chef America.
+She has worked in Virginia and Colorado and has opened two restaurants in Colorado.
+She has appeared as a contestant on the television shows Top Chef and Iron Chef America.

 Personal life

 Liken was born in Pittsburgh, Pennsylvania, and she currently lives in Vail, Colorado.
 She attended the Culinary Institute of America where she graduated first in her class.
 She married Rick Colomitz in 2004.

 Professional career

 Liken was an intern at the Inn at Little Washington in Washington, Virginia.
 She moved to Colorado in 2002 and began to work in the kitchen at Splendido at the Chateau in Beaver Creek, Colorado, where she met her future husband, Rick Colomitz.
 In 2004, she opened Restaurant Kelly Liken in Vail and later that year, she married Colomitz.
 Her husband was general manager and wine director at the restaurant, which closed in 2015.
 In June 2016 she opened her new restaurant project, Harvest Vail located in Edwards, Colorado.

 She visited the White House in Washington DC on 19 April 2011 two months after First Lady Michelle Obama visited her restaurant for dinner with her daughters.
 She has appeared on television on the Bravo Network's Top Chef D.C, on the Food Network's Iron Chef America, and on the CBS Morning Show.